Manufacture of wooden houses - Presentation of wooden houses

 Because they worked fast and well, they'll be back

-Work began on site in May with the pouring of the foundation.
-Across the road was another site, for a stone house, started a year ago.
-After the time needed to harden the concrete, work began on installing the house's components.
-Assembling the house and covering it took less than a month.
-Basically, in 3 months, including the time in the factory, the house was ready "in red".
-Short working time on site is precisely due to prefabrication in the factory.
+Work on the site started in May with the pouring of the foundation.
+Across the road was another site for a stone house, started a year ago.
+After the time needed to harden the concrete, work began to install the elements of the house.
+Assembling the house and roofing it took less than a month.
+Basically, in 3 months, including the time in the factory, the house was ready "in the red".
+Short working time on site is due precisely to prefabrication in the factory.
 The higher the degree of prefabrication, the shorter the time spent on site.

-The work continued inside with the electrical, heating and water supply routes, plastering the walls and finishing them.
-On the outside the house was clad with 100 mm thick basalt wool thermosystem, which was then plastered and painted.
-A colour specific to the area was chosen and the house blends in perfectly with the local landscape.
+Work continued on the interior with electrical, heating and plumbing, plastering and finishing the walls.
+The exterior of the house was clad with 100 mm thick basaltic wool thermosystem, which was then plastered and painted.
+A color specific to the area was chosen and the house blends perfectly into the local landscape.
 Looking at it now, only the owners and those involved in the design and construction can still call it a wooden house.
-Everything was completed in October and the owners moved into the house in November.
-Work on the site across the street was ongoing and continued after the Dimmer team left.
+Everything was completed in October and the owners moved in in November.
+Work on the building site across the road was going on and continued after the Dimmer team left.

-Six months after the move, when the owners met again with Dimmer representatives, work was still going on at the construction site across the street.
-They returned to France at the request of the owners' daughter who was very pleased with the house and the speed with which it was built.
-She decided she wanted one just like it - made of prefabricated structures - by the same builders.
+Six months after the move, when the owners met again with Dimmer representatives, work was still going on at the site next door.
+They returned to France at the request of the owners' daughter, who was very pleased with the house and the speed with which it was built.
+She decided she wanted a similar one - prefabricated structures - made by the same builders.
 And so they got another contract to start this spring.
 The pandemic delayed it a bit, but didn't stop it.
 Work on the factory will start soon, and on the construction site as soon as possible.
-Dimmer promised to keep us informed of developments.
+Dimmer has promised to keep us up to date as events unfold.
 We await information and photos from the scene.

 wooden houses dimmer